MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

-\paragraph{\textbf{4.
-Demographic Divergence in Risk Profiles.}} Our analysis suggests that ``risk'' manifests differently across demographic profiles.
-It is not that one group is inherently safer, but rather that they fail through different mechanisms.
-Regarding \textit{Gender}, male users are generally associated with higher \textit{overconfidence} in their skills~\cite{aldarwish2019framework, anwar2017gender, bell2022exploring, Verkijika2019SelfEfficacy, Sun2016Mediating} and higher risk-taking behavior~\cite{kennison2020risks, Pavlicek2021Personality, Nicholson2005Personality}.
-In contrast, female users tend to exhibit higher levels of digital anxiety~\cite{Yoon2016Computer} and neuroticism~\cite{Weisberg2011Gender, Leslie2025Gender}, which may lead to hesitancy but also higher risk aversion~\cite{fatokun2019Impact, kennison2020risks}.
+\paragraph{\textbf{3.
+Demographic Divergence in Risk Profiles.}} Our topological analysis highlights that \textit{Layer 1} demographic variables do not dictate a universal baseline of security; rather, demographic factors affect specific dimensions of the CAB core differently.
+Specifically, regarding \textit{Gender}, the male demographic profile systemically amplifies vulnerabilities within the cognitive and behavioral dimensions, driving higher \textit{Overconfidence} in their skills~\cite{aldarwish2019framework, anwar2017gender, bell2022exploring, Verkijika2019SelfEfficacy, Sun2016Mediating} and higher \textit{Risk-Taking} behavior~\cite{kennison2020risks, Pavlicek2021Personality, Nicholson2005Personality}.
+Conversely, the female demographic profile predominantly modulates the affective dimension, exhibiting higher levels of \textit{Digital Anxiety}~\cite{Yoon2016Computer}, as well as increased \textit{Neuroticism}~\cite{Weisberg2011Gender, Leslie2025Gender}, which induces hesitancy and acts as a psychological buffer by fostering higher risk aversion~\cite{fatokun2019Impact, kennison2020risks}.